-The use of this test has not been evaluated for the management of women with prior ablative or excisional therapy, or who are pregnant.
+The use of this test has not been evaluated for the management of women with prior ablative or excisional therapy, hysterectomy, who are pregnant or who have other risk factors (e.g. HIV+, immunocompromised, history of STI).

 SUMMARY AND EXPLANATION OF THE TEST